 - Service & Repair

-With the launch of the ActiveHybrid 5, BMW adds a full hybrid to its range of midsize luxury cars.
-The five-seat sedan can operate at speeds up to 37 mph on electric power alone, but the car retains typical BMW performance; it can go from zero to 60 mph in less than 6 seconds, according to BMW.
+The BMW ActiveHybrid 5 hybrid can seat up to five people and drive up to 37 mph on electric power alone.
+The car retains typical BMW performance; it can go from zero to 60 mph in less than 6 seconds, according to the automaker.
 Competitors include the Infiniti M35h and Lexus GS 450h hybrids.
-It hits dealerships in spring 2012.

 Differences in the cabin are similarly minimal.
 The doorsill plates have the ActiveHybrid 5 logo, and there's a logo plate on the center console, too.
 A navigation system and four-zone climate control are standard, and the ActiveHybrid 5 can have most of the features available in the regular 5 Series.
-Optional features include ventilated seats, premium stereo and backseat entertainment.
+Optional features include ventilated seats, a premium stereo and a backseat entertainment system.

 Under the Hood

-The ActiveHybrid 5's hybrid drivetrain consists of a 306-horsepower, turbocharged 3.0-liter inline-six-cylinder engine, an eight-speed automatic transmission with an integrated electric motor that makes 55 hp, and a lithium-ion battery pack.
-Total system output is 340 hp.
+The ActiveHybrid 5's hybrid drivetrain consists of a 300-horsepower, turbocharged 3.0-liter inline-six-cylinder engine, an eight-speed automatic transmission with an integrated electric motor that makes 55 hp, and a lithium-ion battery pack.
 The battery is located between the rear wheel arches in the trunk, resulting in less cargo space than the regular 5 Series.

 The hybrid's Driving Experience Control includes an Eco Pro mode in addition to Comfort and Sport modes.
 Eco Pro promotes fuel efficiency by increasing the time spent in the car's all-electric mode.